baldion7/proyect_grade/README.md

-# Proyecto Kevin Quiñones y Jhonsy Moreno
+# Proyecto Kevin Quiñones , Jhonsy Moreno y Andres Luna

 This template should help get you started developing with Vue 3 in Vite.